 Water is a vital and very expensive resource in space, costing $83,000 to lift a gallon of water into space.
 Up to 92% of the costs to sustain operations in space are for water.
 Our project with NASA involves development of a wastewater treatment system for use on the space station and other manned missions that will be capable of recycling 95% of wastewater into drinking water.
 Pancopia is developing methods to freeze dry and rapidly reactivate organisms, while developing a novel, low-cost biological treatment process to further recycle water by reverse osmosis.
 The first part of this three-phase contract—feasibility—was successfully completed, with reactors reaching 95% removal rates.
-The second phase, a $750,000 prototyping contract, is currently underway, and will be completed in May of 2018.
+The second phase, a $750,000 prototyping contract, is currently underway, and was completed in May of 2018.
 Currently, Pancopia is undertaking simultaneous Phase II-X and Phase III research to continue the development and optimization of this water recycling technology.

 NASA SBIR Team of Expert Consultants

 In pig farming, harmful ammonia emissions from swine waste lagoons often cause respiratory damage to citizens living in nearby communities as well as environmental damage to surrounding ecosystems.
 As swine production continues to grow in scale, the potential for health damage to those living in surrounding areas rises as well.
 The Environmental Defense Fund even noted that the harmful ammonia emissions from hog farms are the most significant public health threat from animal feeding operations on a regional scale.
 To mitigate the negative effects of this still vital economic activity, Pancopia is working with the USDA through a Phase I SBIR grant to develop a low-cost odor capping system that can effectively reduce harmful ammonia emissions by at least 25%, if not more.
 Pancopia also aims to add treatment abilities to these systems, not only capping, but removing ammonia.